 Kyle was also encouraged by other individuals prompting him to check out grant writing, especially since ghostwriting had provided him many transferable skills relevant to grant writing.

 “Project management was a big one for me.
 Even though we are writers, I'd say that most 40% of our time is actual writing,” Kyle said.
 “After having kids, I felt more confident in my project management skills.
 And, I can handle budgeting on a basic level.
 So, I felt like I was good there.”

 A chance encounter with a nonprofit consultant who offered to help him break into the grant writing field sealed the deal for Kyle.
-“I was finally in a better mindset to have that opportunity to look more seriously into the Learn Grant Writing program and the Grant Writing Unicorn Collective,” Kyle said.
+“I was finally in a better mindset to have that opportunity to look more seriously into the Learn Grant Writing program and the Global Grant Writers Collective,” Kyle said.

 Grant Writing Certificate

 After absorbing as much information made available for free from Learn Grant Writing, Kyle earned his grant writing certificate through the Collective.
 He started reaching out to his network (including the nonprofit consultant!) and conducting informational interviews, a process we teach in the Collective to gain clients.

 “I would suggest that to anyone; to look not just for super connector in the broad sense, but a nonprofit consultant, because they're usually going to have those connections.
 If you're near a big city, there's gotta be at least one of those,” Kyle said.

 Through his efforts, Kyle connected with the CEO of a nonprofit council in San Antonio.
 Nonprofit job postings routinely emailed from the Council is where Kyle discovered a Grant Writer position for Project MEND.
 He submitted an application and his freshly established network offered to put in a good word for him as he moved through the interview process.